 I was 13, I was utterly depressed with the world that I saw around me.
 A teacher gave me La Peste by Albert Camus to read.
-It’s the most nihilistic book that you can imagine, and I got really, really angry — sort of, “Why do you give me this material?
-And if this is true, then life means absolutely nothing.”
+It’s the most nihilistic book that you can imagine, and I got really, really angry — “Why did you give me this material?
+And if this is true, then life means absolutely nothing!”

 Camus made a big impression.

 Watch Lotte de Beer talk about creating masks for Hansel and Gretel.

 Lotte de Beer directs Hansel and Gretel at the Dutch National Opera.
 It opened December 3, 2015.
 Keep an eye out for Met2Go, New York.